feathersjs-ecosystem/batch-loader/docs/index.md

 <!--- clear --------------------------------------------------------------------------------------->
 <h2 id="clear">batchLoader.clear( key )</h2>

 Clears the value at key from the cache, if it exists.
+Clears the whole cache if no key is provided.

 - **Arguments:**
   - `{String | Number | Object | Array} key`